Kenyon Martin Jr. Player Props: Rockets vs. Grizzlies

 Kenyon Martin Jr. Insights vs. the Grizzlies

-- This season, Kenyon Martin Jr. has made 4.9 shots from the floor per game, which accounts for 12.1% of his team's total makes.
+- This season, Kenyon Martin Jr. has made 5.0 shots per game, which adds up to 12.3% of his team's total makes.

-- He's attempted 2.7 threes per game, or 8.3% of his team's shots from beyond the arc this season.
+- He's taken 2.7 threes per game, or 8.4% of his team's shots from beyond the arc this season.

-- Martin's opponents, the Grizzlies, have a middling offensive tempo, ranking 13th in the NBA with 104.1 possessions per game, while his Rockets rank 11th in possessions per game with 103.1.
+- Martin's opponents, the Grizzlies, have a neutral offensive tempo, averaging 104.1 possessions per game, while his Rockets average 103.0 per game, ninth-highest among NBA teams.

-- The Grizzlies allow 112.1 points per contest, fifth-ranked in the NBA.
+- Defensively, the Grizzlies are eighth in the NBA, conceding 112.3 points per game.

-- The Grizzlies concede 44.5 rebounds per game, ranking 21st in the league.

 Kenyon Martin Jr. vs. the Grizzlies